 As more BSN to DNP programs become available online, finding the one that meets your personal needs and academic goals can feel overwhelming.
 Fortunately, EduMed provides several best in class program profiles to help students differentiate their options and figure out what they want out of their degree.

 These profiles highlight some of the most affordable and comprehensive programs – all of which maintain proper accreditation – to ensure students have the information they need to make an informed decision.
 We’ve also spotlighted three top programs to kick off this ranking.
-See who stands out in 2019.
+See who stands out for 2020.

 BSN to DNP: Campus vs. Online vs. Blended

 With so many different nursing specialties available, RNs looking to become advanced practice nurse practitioners (APNP) need to choose their program carefully.
 Many BSN to DNP programs require students to select a specialty when applying, so you should have some idea of your preferred focus before enrolling.

 The following are some of the main types of BSN to DNP programs available, including the main areas of concentration available to students.

 There are a variety of ways that online BSN to DNP students can complete their degrees.
 Fully online programs may best suit those with busy schedules, as these programs make it possible to complete coursework from home on your own timeline.
 Some students may want to take part in campus activities, but can’t commit to regular visits.
 For these learners, limited campus visit programs often provide a good balance.
 Still others want the best of both worlds, preferring a blended approach that lets them straddle time between virtual and brick-and-mortar classrooms.

 Read about each to find the one that works for you.